-Hop aboard Jonik, a 1930’s motor cruiser, and see a different view of Falmouth with a Heritage Boat Tour.
+Hop aboard a boating gem and see a different view of Falmouth with a Heritage Boat Tour.
 Complete with a knowledgeable guide uncover more about the town’s fascinating maritime history, drink in the breathtaking views and discover a different way to explore the Cornish coastline.

-With just eight passengers, plus two crew, the tours are an exclusive and unique experience aboard a true Cornish boating gem.
-The trip, which lasts an hour, starts and ends at the museum, and takes in key Falmouth landmarks and beautiful river scenes.
+With just a handful of other passengers, plus crew, the tours are an exclusive and unique experience.
+The trip, which lasts an hour, starts and ends at the Museum, and takes in key Falmouth landmarks and beautiful river scenes.

-Your ticket includes a day pass to the museum so spend the morning visiting the 15 galleries, the Titanic Stories exhibition, the Tidal Zone and the Look Out Tower, plus much more!
+Your ticket includes a day pass to the Museum so spend the morning visiting the 15 galleries, our current major exhibition, the Tidal Zone, the Lookout Tower, plus much more!

 |Children (under 18s)|